 Taking as a point of departure the global concept of Efficiency in Healthcare, its applicability and implications for medical devices reprocessing, in this Webinar Series, Efficiency in Medical Devices reprocessing: the road ahead, we will dive into the different scenarios where medical devices are used and need to be reprocessed: the operating room and the applicability of the lean principles to increase efficiency in the global process of reprocessing.16,17

-General analysis of the impact of DM Reprocessing efficiency on healthcare systems (Single vs Multiple Use, process automatization, fastest turnaround, etc.) that have contributed to reducing the SSI related to MD reprocessing, in the last decade.
+General analysis of the impact of DM Reprocessing efficiency on healthcare systems (addressing the right reprocessing process according to Spaulding classification, certification & accreditation processes, value base healthcare, and healthcare professionals training) that have contributed to reducing the SSI related to MD reprocessing, in the last decade.

 SAVE THE DATE: 23rd MARCH